-As long as the United Kingdom remains a member state of the European Union, the provisions of article 102 of the Treaty on the Functioning of the European Union (TFEU) also apply.
+As long as the United Kingdom remains a member state of the European Union (and potentially for some time afterwards, depending on the terms of a final withdrawal agreement), the provisions of article 102 of the Treaty on the Functioning of the European Union (TFEU) also apply.
 UK competition authorities and courts are required to interpret the provisions of section 18 of the Competition Act 1998 consistently with EU competition law wherever possible, and to have regard to relevant decisions and statements of the European Commission.